bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine/launchers.rst

 Engine Launchers
 ================

-These programs start an instance of an |ivy-engine|.
+These programs start an instance of an Axon Ivy Engine.

 .. tip::
-    An |ivy-engine| can also be started as a service.
+    An Axon Ivy Engine can also be started as a service.
 For more information see section :ref:`engine-service`.

 .. rubric:: Launchers

-The following program launchers are available for the |ivy-engine|:
+The following program launchers are available for the Axon Ivy Engine:

 +---------------------------------+----------+-----------------+
 | Launcher                        | Platform | Console support |